Skip to main content

 Athletic Commission, regulatory act renamed, authority over unarmed combat provided, certain medical and competition guidelines exempted from Administrative Procedure Act, fines for violations of rules and guidelines limited in amount, procedural process for handling violations revised, Secs.
 41-9-1020, 41-9-1021, 41-9-1023, 41-9-1024, 41-9-1037, 41-9-1038 am'd.

-This bill would authorize the commission to immediately implement certain medical guidelines and competition guidelines approved by the commission without hearings as prescribed by the Alabama Administrative Procedure Act.
+• Authorizes the Commission to immediately implement medical and competition guidelines approved by the Commission, exempting those guidelines from the Alabama Administrative Procedure Act.

 Subjects